 What is This White Stuff Coming Out of Chicken?

 The white stuff coming out of chicken when cooking, sometimes referred to as ‘goo’, is made from a mix of the chicken’s natural protein and added water.
 This is the result of the protein being leached out of the chicken.
-If you compare it to other meats, this is what you would get when you cook off the fat, it just has a more prominent coloring.
+If you compare it to other meats, this is what you would get when you cook off the fat.
+It just has a more prominent coloring.

 What Is The White Stuff That Comes Out Of Chicken?